 The idea is for this to be an introductory textbook on elementary number theory from a geometric point of view, as opposed to the usual strictly algebraic approach.
 The title "Topology of Numbers" is intended to convey this idea of a more geometric slant, where we are using the word "Topology" in the general sense of "geometrical arrangement" rather than its usual mathematical meaning of a set with certain specified subsets called open sets.
-A fair portion of the book is devoted to studying Conway's topographs associated to quadratic forms in two variables with integer coefficients, a very classical topic going back to Fermat, Euler, Lagrange, Legendre, and Gauss, but from a geometric viewpoint that emphasizes Conway's much more recent notion of the topograph of a quadratic form.
+A large part of the book is devoted to studying quadratic forms in two variables with integer coefficients, a very classical topic going back to Fermat, Euler, Lagrange, Legendre, and Gauss, but from a geometric viewpoint that emphasizes Conway's much more recent notion of the topograph of a quadratic form.
 Perhaps the title of the book could have been "Topography of Numbers" but as a topologist I'm partial to "Topology of Numbers".

 Chapter 0.
 Preview